 How does a school meet AYP standards?

-AYP is based upon the percent of students are "at standard" on the state math and reading test (MSP).
+AYP is based upon the percent of students are "at standard" on the state math and reading test (SBA).
 The percentage required to make AYP has increased over time and now is 100 percent.

-In other words, all children in a school - including English Language Learners and students qualifying for Special Education - must meet standard on the MSP for a school to make AYP.
+In other words, all children in a school - including English Language Learners and students qualifying for Special Education - must meet standard on the SBA for a school to make AYP.
 Very few schools across the state have 100 percent of students at standard.

 What happens if a school doesn't make AYP?